January 2010 – Present

 How do community partners support EdExploreSRQ?

 The partnership organizations promote EdExploreSRQ with their respective members and recommend and implement improvements based on surveys and other feedback along with specific assignments.
 For example,

 - The Sarasota County Schools District manages and maintains the EdExploreSRQ website, convenes the Community Partnership, and vets the Explorations for alignment with state benchmarks and educational standard prior to posting.
 Angela Hartvigsen is the district's EdExploreSRQ manager.

 - The Arts and Cultural Alliance of Sarasota County manages the Artists in Schools Program, which consists of nearly a dozen vetted and specially-trained teaching artists who provide Explorations through EdExploreSRQ.

-- The Community Foundation of Sarasota County (CFSC) funds and manages a rolling grant program for EdExplorations.
-With matching funds from The Patterson Foundation, CFSC has worked with donors to create both named and unrestricted EdExploration Endowments to support the program and its experiential learning initiatives into perpetuity.
+- The Community Foundation of Sarasota County (CFSC) funds and manages a rolling grant program for explorations.
+With matching funds from The Patterson Foundation, CFSC has worked with donors to create both named and unrestricted EdExploreSRQ Endowments to support the program and its experiential learning initiatives into perpetuity.

 What impact is EdExploreSRQ making?